EdutieProject/edutie-backend/docs/edutie/definitions/education/KnowledgeCorrelation.md

 The less the correlation factor, the more the subject represented by above identity is correlated to the subject that invoked the flow.

+## Worth noticing

+The correlation factor should not be equal to 0.
+In the previous implementations, knowledge correlations with the factor equal to 0 indicated the same knowledge subject in the response.

+Currently, knowledge correlations should only show the correlated subjects.

 ## References